littlepea/debit-card-service-example/README.md

 5 scenarios passed, 0 failed, 0 skipped
 30 steps passed, 0 failed, 0 skipped, 0 undefined
 ```

+Acceptance tests work with both the `DummyBackend` and the real `BraintreeBackend` in a sandbox environment.

 ## Using the real Braintree sandbox environment